contaware/shell-docs-notes/README.md

 - Without arguments it waits until all child processes terminate (wait exits with a zero exit status).
 - If PIDs are given, it waits until all listed processes have terminate (wait exits with the exit status of the last listed PID).

-Hint: `wait` only works for shell child processes, but it's possible to use `kill` to poll for the existence of an arbitrary process: `kill -0 $pid`.
+Hint: `wait` only works for shell child processes, but it's possible to use `kill` to poll for the existence of an arbitrary process: `kill -0 $pid`

 ## Flow control